Learn the steeplechase lingo. Adobe Stock | Gabriel Cassan

 HANDICAP: The weight horses are assigned to carry, based on their abilities and past performances.
 The better the horse, the higher the weight.

 MAIDEN: A horse that’s never won a race.
 In steeplechasing, a horse that’s won on the flat—a racetrack—is still a steeplechase maiden.

 NATIONAL FENCE: This portable manmade fence got its name from the National Steeplechase Association, which developed the structure.
 Standing 52 inches high, it consists of a steel frame stuffed with plastic brush.

-NATIONAL STEEPLECHASE ASSOCIATION: The official governing body for steeplechase competitions in the United States, headquartered in Fair Hill, Md.
+NATIONAL STEEPLECHASE ASSOCIATION: The official governing body for steeplechase competitions in the United States, based in Fair Hill, Maryland.

 NOVICE: A horse in the early stages of its steeplechase career.
 Novice races give horses experience over obstacles before they compete with more seasoned jumpers.

 PADDOCK: The area where horses are saddled before a race.
 It’s also a great place for spectators to size up the horseflesh.
 Paddock time is the appointed time for horses to be in the paddock.

 PHOTO FINISH: A race so close officials must review photos from a finish-line camera to determine the winner.

 PURSE: Total money distributed in a race.
 The winner typically collects 60 percent, with smaller shares paid to the owners of horses who finished from second to fifth place.
 Trainers and jockeys get a cut, too.

 SILKS: The colorful patterned jacket and cap worn by riders, letting spectators know who owns the horse.